 Reverend Donna Vuilleumier has been affiliated clergy at Eliot Church since 2006, offering occasional worship leadership and participating on church committees.
 Donna holds a Master of Divinity degree from Andover Newton Theological School in Newton, and served for two years as a student minister at the Congregational Church of Harvard (MA).
 She was ordained in the UCC, and previously served at Grace Church in Framingham as Minister of Christian Education.
-She is a Chaplain for Vista Care, providing support, education,and spiritual care for hospice patients and their families.
-Donna supports the community and education aspects of hospice by writing for Care Notes, participating on workshop panel discussions for the MA Hospice and Palliative Care Federation, and is involved with Comfort Zone Camp.
+She is a Spiritual Counselor for Gentiva Hospice, providing support, education, and spiritual care for hospice patients and their families.
+Donna supports the community aspects of hospice by participating on the Marlboro Hospital Ethics Committee, working with the Comfort Zone Camp program for bereaved children and as a regional spiritual care mentor for Gentiva Hospice.
 She lives in Natick with her husband Bill, a Merchant Marine Captain, and has a grown son and a daughter.

 Karyn Barry, Choir Director